jtomchak/holiday-movie-town/README.md

 19. Ok.
 I think we've had it for the day.

+20. Add filter to our moviesList before mapping to remove any movie object that does not have a movie poster. grrrrr.

-19) Now we've got our movies up, and showing thumbnail and title as a class caption.
+21. Now we've got our movies up, and showing thumbnail and title as a class caption.
 Rad.
 Looks good in md-col, but what about xsm, sm, and lg.
 So let's fix that!

-20) Adding in release data and description, and a call to action button for details
+22. Adding in release data and description, and a call to action button for details

-21) We added col for xs, sm, and lg.
+23. We added col for xs, sm, and lg.
 This includes clearfix for 2 col layout aka sm/xs.